Utkarsh-88034/Three.js-Visualizer/README.md

 ### 5) export the current scene as Three js scene json format

 ### 6) select ojects in the scene:
-   Multi-select : select complete group
-   Single-select : select single meshes from groups - can select meshes from objects imported from ecternal files
+   i) Multi-select : select complete group ii) Single-select : select single meshes from groups - can select meshes from objects imported from ecternal files

 ### 7) Transform Objects:
    Translate Object